 Children face risks every day, which is why we provide resources to help give parents new ways to approach safety issues with their children.
 Take a look at the resources below to learn more ways to keep your children safer.

 - Be prepared.
 Learn what to do if your child is missing.

 - Educate yourself about the issues.
 We offer a number of publication available for free downloading that cover topics ranging from child sexual exploitation to international abduction.
 Read up and get informed.

 - Talk to your children.
 Take 25 minutes to talk to your children about safety.
-Use our free Take 25 conversation starters to get you started.

 - Stay safer online.
 Our NetSmartz Workshop offers free Internet safety resources for children and families.

 - Stay up-to-date.
 Don't know what Snapchat is?
 Can't find the privacy setting on Facebook?
 NetSmartz411 answers questions from families like yours about the technology your kids use every day.

 - Make Child IDs for each of your children.
 One of the most important tools for law enforcement when searching for a missing child is an up-to-date, good quality photo along with descriptive information.
 Make a Child ID for your child today.